 Thus, hopefully you can see the importance of having a good R:R while having low risk.
 It is psychologically hard to deal with big losses but little losses have a much smaller impact on your emotions and trading so keeping an edge both mathematically and psychologically is crucial to winning at this game.

-If you liked this article, make sure to comment below and click on the ‘Like’ and ‘Tweet’ buttons.
+If you liked this forex money management strategy article, make sure to comment below and click on the ‘Like’ and ‘Tweet’ buttons.

-For another great article on money and trading, make sure to check out Your Equity Threshold and the Psychology of Money
+For another great article on money management trading strategies, make sure to check out Your Equity Threshold and the Psychology of Money